Feed on

 In the past there have been groups who have attached their own personal preferences to the gospel.
 Some claimed that one could not be saved unless one spoke in tongues.
 Now we have a group who are claiming that belief in male leadership is necessary as part of the gospel.
 This is an ungodly addition to the gospel.
 CBMW is guilty of dividing sheep against sheep by adding conditions to the gospel of Jesus Christ.
 May there be repentance from this divisive work before it further harms the body of Christ.

-74 Responses to “Is Complementarianism merely personal conviction?”
+76 thoughts on “Is Complementarianism merely personal conviction?

 Call me a pessimist (I’ve been called far worse), but I don’t think any of us are holding our breath till this happens on any large scale.